Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **When: **as of design and during development.

 **Description: **
 Do not use colour or sensory characteristics (shape, size, sound, direction, visual localization …) as the only way of conveying information, indicating an action, requesting a response or distinguishing an element.
-The information provided by a colour change or a sensory characteristic must be completed with textual information (alternative) or / and semantic structuring.
+The information provided by a colour change or a sensory characteristic must be completed with textual information (alternative) or/and semantic structuring.

 **Example:**
 For a pie chart, where each part is coloured differently, you could add different pattern fills to identify them without colour.